elastic/package-spec/README.md

 2. the structure of the expected files' contents.

 In the spec folder there is be a `spec.yml` file.
 This file is the entry point for the specification for a package's contents.
-It describes the the folder structure of packages and expected files within these folders (this is point 1. above).
+It describes the folder structure of packages and expected files within these folders (this is point 1. above).
 The specification is expressed using a schema similar to [JSON Schema](https://json-schema.org/), but with a couple of differences:
 -- The `type` field can be either `folder` or `file`,